shakehd/Abstract_KNN/README.md

-# Robustness Verification of *k*-Nearest Neighbors
+# Robustness Verification of *k*-Nearest neighbours

 Implementation of an abstract interpretation-based tool for proving robustness and stability properties of *k*NN classifiers.